 The discussion below does not discuss how to fill a tray with soil or a grow mat and place the seeds on the growing media.

 The assumption is that you have your tray prepared with a grow media and that the microgreen seeds are spread on the surface of the media.
-Furthermore, the seeds and growing media have been misted and moisten.
+Furthermore, the seeds and growing media have been misted and moistened.

 Blackout Period

-All microgreens, except for lettuce, should be grown in a blackout period.
+All microgreens, except lettuce, should be grown in a blackout period.
 You can click the link to read more about the blackout period.
 But in essence, the blackout period is the length of time that microgreen seeds are placed in the dark.

 The blackout mimics nature as most seeds of microgreens varieties are buried in soil or under detritus before germinating.

-The variables are discussed and will be updated in the previously referenced article and in the Home Microgreens upcoming courses.
+The variables are discussed and will be updated in the previously referenced article and the Home Microgreens upcoming courses.

 Information on the specific length of the blackout period can also be found in articles focused on how to grow particular varieties.